 - Trusts and charities: You can also use your life insurance policy to create a trust as a financial legacy for your dependents, or a charity or other organization.

-- Retirement and estate planning: A permanent life insurance policy can be created to save for your retirement or for estate planning, and can even cover the cost of your life insurance premiums.
+- Retirement and estate planning: A permanent life insurance policy can be created to save for your retirement or for estate planning.

 - Business continuation: Business owners can establish a buy-sell agreement that pays benefits to one or more surviving co-owners who can then purchase the policyholder's share of the enterprise should they die before retirement.